-Max is a retired Deputy Forest Supervisor with science degrees from the University of California and Humboldt State University.
-Although not claiming to be an artist, he enjoyed making zink plate prints and is excited by the creative process.
-For several years, he was a volunteer jazz DJ for KTOO public radio and served as a director of the Alaska Folk Festival.
+Max is a retired Deputy Forest Supervisor with degrees in science from the University of California and Humboldt State.
+While working at Forest Service headquarters in Washington D.C, he also served as a resource advisor with the White House Council on Environmental Quality and as a Brookings Fellow with the 106th Congress.
+For several years, he was a volunteer jazz DJ for KTOO public radio and served as a director on the board of the Alaska Folk Festival.
 Max recently served as President of the Camarillo Rotary.
+Although not claiming to be an artist, he enjoyed making zinc plate prints and is excited by the creative process.

 Members at Large

 In 1962, Jeanne began her teaching career at El Rancho School, PVSD.
 Exactly 40 years later, she opened that facility as University Preparation Schools at CSU Channel Islands, a university partnership forged with Handel Evens, CSUCI Founding President.
 Her keen interest in international schooling brings invitations to consult and conduct seminars in Asia, Europe, Africa, Russia, Canada, Cuba and the U.S. Jeanne serves on six area non-profit Boards, is a charter member of the Camarillo Arts Council, and an appointee to Camarillo City Council’s Citizens Advisory Committee.
 She has received a number of administrative excellence and Woman of the Year Awards as well as California Professor of the Year, California Hart Vision Award, International Celebrate Literacy Award, and induction in the Educator’s Hall of Fame.

 Jeanne Adams has been a Studio Channel Islands Art Center supporter, champion and participant since the organization was founded on the CSUCI campus.